aroseca15/class_activities_repo/Week 11/02-Day/13-StarWars-6/README.md

 * Then try:
     * Creating a new HTML file
     * Add a route to that file.
-    * Navigate to the new route in your browser.
+    * Navigate to the new route in your browser